mrwilljackson/tappr/docs/api/endpoints/beers.md

 - `X_API_Key`: Your API key

 **URL Parameters**:
-- `id`: The ID of the beer to retrieve
+- `id`: The ID of the brew to retrieve

 **Success Response**:
 - **Code**: 200 OK